tejasladani999/Instagram/README.md

 # Instagram

-A full-stack Instagram clone built with React.js, Node.js, and MongoDB.
+A full-stack Instagram clone built with React.js, Node.js, and MongoDB. for Practice.

 ## Introduction